-Walking tours off Chinatown are also offered by Chicago Greeters.
+Walking tours of Chinatown are also offered by Chicago Greeters.

 11. Free Days at Chicago’s World-Class Museums

-Almost every Chicago museum has free admission days (especially for Illinois residents), so check the museum websites.
+Almost every Chicago museum has free admission days (often free admission is limited to Illinois residents), so check the museum websites.

 The Art Institute of Chicago, home to the Thorne Miniature Rooms (a permanent collection that’s very popular with kids), offers free admission to anyone under the age of 14.
 Illinois residents can visit free up to age 18.
 Adult admission is between $19-$25.
 There are lot of fun things to do with kids at the Art Institute of Chicago.

-The Chicago History Museum is free on Tuesdays, and the Chicago Children’s Museum is free the first Sunday of each month for ages 15 and under.
-Military families are free every day.
+The Chicago History Museum is free on Tuesdays for Illinois residents, and the Chicago Children’s Museum is free the first Sunday of each month for ages 15 and under.
+Veterans and military families are free every day.